Statesman (automobile)

 Statesman is an automotive marque created in 1971 by the Australian General Motors subsidiary, Holden.
 Statesman vehicles were sold through Holden dealerships, and were initially based on the mainstream Holden HQ station wagon platform, thereby providing more interior room and generally more luxurious features than their Holden-branded sedan siblings.
-Production ceased with the last of the WB series cars in December 1984.
+Production ceased with the last of the WB series cars in January 1985.

 GM Holden reintroduced the range in 1990 with two long-wheelbase sedans; however, the cars were no longer marketed as Statesman by brand name, but instead as the Holden Statesman and the Holden Caprice.
 In September 2010 with the "Series II" updating of the WM series, use of the long-serving Statesman name was discontinued.
 From 2011 to 2015 Holden's long wheelbase contenders were branded as the Holden Caprice and Holden Caprice V. From the 2016 model year, the Caprice was discontinued leaving the Caprice V as the last remaining Australian build long-wheelbase sedan.
-The Caprice V was discontinued in October 2017 as Holden shut down Australian manufacturing operations.
+The Caprice V was discontinued in October 2017 as Holden closed down its Australian manufacturing operations.